Timothy Fok: Family

 He was married to former Miss Hong Kong Loletta Chu.
 The couple, who have three sons, announced their divorce in September 2006, more than five years after their marriage was reported to be 'crumbling'.

-His elder son, Kenneth, married with Guo Jingjing (Chinese: 郭晶晶; pinyin: Guō Jīngjīng; born 15 October 1981 in Baoding, Hebei) on 8 November 2012, who is a retired Chinese female diver, and multi-time Olympic gold medalist and world champion.
-In 2019, Timothy gifted a HK$160 million house in Repulse Bay for Kenneth and his family.
+His elder son, Kenneth, married Guo Jingjing on 8 November 2012, who is a retired Chinese female diver, and multi-time Olympic gold medalist and world champion.
+In 2019, Timothy gifted a HK$160 million house in Repulse Bay to Kenneth and his family.

 His other son, Eric, also has attracted media attention due to his relationship with Chinese actress Zhang Ziyi.

 In 2010, his youngest son, Jeremy Fok, was convicted for dangerous driving and drunk driving; he was tested by police at more than 4 times the legal limit.
 Jeremy Fok's lawyer stated that Jeremy suffered from depression, and that he suffered stress from having to study math.
 Additionally, the lawyer stated that Jeremy Fok was not spoiled because he did charity work in Sri Lanka.